spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/using_datamodels.rst

 	Use this feature at your own risk!

-	If you are having problems due to validation errors, please contact the the Roman team for help via raising a GitHub issue or sending us an email.
+	If you are having problems due to validation errors, please contact the the Roman team for help via raising a GitHub issue.
 We will do our best to assist you.